marciogualtieri/AngularJS-Fun/README.md

     $ gradle run

-Then open the [following link](http://localhost:4453/main.html) with a browser.
+Then open [this link](http://localhost:4453/main.html) with a browser.

 ### <a name="on-the-design-choices"></a> ON THE DESIGN CHOICES